 7.4.1 National Environmental Policy Act of 1969 (42 USC 4321 et seq.)
 NEPA was established to ensures agencies consider the significant environmental consequences of their proposed actions and inform the public about their decision making.
 NEPA requires that environmental consequences and project alternatives be considered before a decision is made to implement a federal project.
 The NEPA established the requirements for preparation of an EIS for projects potentially having significant environmental impacts and an EA for projects with no significant environmental impacts.
-This EA was prepared to address impacts and propose avoidance and minimization steps for the proposed project, as discussed in the CEQ regulations on implementing NEPA (40 CFR 1500 et seq.).
+This IFR/EA was prepared to address impacts and propose avoidance and minimization steps for the proposed project and documents USACE compliance with USACE policy and CEQ regulations on implementing NEPA (40 CFR 1500 et seq.).
+A discussion of the public review of this document is provided in Section 7.1.